apavarino/Deadchest/how-it-works.md

 ## Deadchest - How it works ?

-This section describes the behavior of the plugin on different situation.
+This section describes the behavior of the plugin on different situations.

 ### Default behaviour